Chinese Grand Prix: History

+Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 Repeat winners (constructors)

 Teams in bold are competing in the Formula One championship in the current season.

 Repeat winners (engine manufacturers)

 Manufacturers in bold are competing in the Formula One championship in the current season.

 By year

 All Chinese Grands Prix have been held at Shanghai International Circuit.

 Support races

-Formula BMW Asia and Porsche Carrera Cup Asia have both supported the Chinese Grand Prix since 2004.
-In 2008, the GP2 Asia Series also raced the same weekend.
-In 2015, the TCR International Series also supported the Chinese Grand Prix.
+In 2004, Formula BMW Asia, Porsche Carrera Cup Asia and Asian Formula Renault Challenge supported the inaugural Chinese Grand Prix.
+The latter was not retained in 2005.
+In 2008, GP2 Asia Series became a support event while Formula BMW Asia was renamed Formula BMW Pacific.
+2009 saw Porsche Carrera Cup Asia as the only support event.
+It remained this way until TCR International Series became a support event in 2015, although this lasted only one year.
+In 2019, the China Formula Grand Prix and Shell Helix FIA F4 Chinese Championship became support events.